 Every day, during our stand up meetings, each person was to summarize only what initiative they were working on during the previous day and what progress was made.

-The result – in just a few short weeks, we boosted the collaboration between all departments and achieved a new, more results-driven way of working at the company level.
+In just a few short weeks, we boosted the collaboration between all departments and achieved a new, more results-driven way of working at the company level.

 We were no longer a bunch of silos working on our team assignments, but a focused unity pursuing common goals and constantly looking for ways to improve the way we operate.